valeoai/SLidR/README.md

 All experiments for object detection have been done using [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

-## Results
+## Published results
-All results are obtained with a pre-training on nuScenes
+All results are obtained with a pre-training on nuScenes.

 ### Few-shot semantic segmentation